f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application-migration-setup-nutanix.rst

 .. image:: ./assets/mig_nutanix_op_configs_save_mig_lb.jpg

-On accessing the domain name of the LB, most of the traffic flows to the existing application residing in VMware and a small portion of traffic is made to pass through Nutanix based on F5 XC LB configurations,
+On accessing the domain name of the LB, most of the traffic flows to the existing application residing in VMware and a small portion of traffic is made to pass through Nutanix, based on F5 XC LB configurations,

 .. image:: ./assets/dc_initiate_traffic_to_nutanix.jpg